Learning Through Service

 Criminal Defense Practicum

-Students work as student defense attorneys at the Committee for Public Counsel Services (CPCS), representing indigent clients within the Hampden County District Courts, which includes a mix of both misdemeanors and felonies.
+Students work as student defense attorneys at either the Committee for Public Counsel Services (CPCS) or with Bar Advocates, representing indigent clients within the Hampden and Hampshire County District Courts, which includes a mix of both misdemeanors and felonies.

 Students prosecute real cases for the Hampden County District Attorney’s Office.
 Under the direction of an experienced Assistant District Attorney, students research, prepare, and litigate actual cases from the Hampden County Court System.
 This clinic gives students a firsthand look at each aspect of the trial process.